-Although high-end robotic vacuum cleaners like the Roomba can cost between $400 to $900, you’ll be happy to know that there are many less-expensive options ($99 to $200) that can clean your house just as well as those pricey vacs.
+Although high-end robotic vacuum cleaners like the Roomba can cost almost as much as a new TV, you’ll be happy to know that there are many less-expensive options that can clean your house just as well as those pricey vacs.

 But how do you find the best budget robot vacuum that’s super cheap, yet still good enough to tidy up your home?